 - Curriculum Vitae

 As for my personal life, I've got three kids, Henry, Madeleine and Theodore, and my wife's name is Selina.
 They're very nice people.
 Henry's a soccer star in the mould of Andrea Pirlo, though he's better on the dribble than the Italian maestro.
 He plays for Kingston Clippers Soccer Club in Ontario's East Regional Soccer League.
 Henry's also an upstanding citizen.
 Madeleine counts painting, guitar, soccer, basketball and animals among her areas of expertise.
 She's very well socialised.
-Maddy plays soccer for the Clippers U13 Girls team, which I coach.
+Maddy plays soccer for the Clippers U15 Girls team.
 She plays a lot like Gerrard Pique, though she's quicker than he is.
-Theo's just four years old.
+Theo's just six years old.
 He's a force of nature and a happy kid.
 Selina's a successful web designer, a former pop star of sorts, a graduate of the London College of Fashion and has an unrivalled and infectious pop sensibility.
 Like me, Sel works at Queen's.
-She's a tech guru at the Faculty of Education.
+She's a tech guru at the Centre for Teaching and Learning.